 The main biomaterials used in implant surgeries are metals, such as cobalt-chromium, stainless steel, and titanium, but also non-metals, like ceramics, composites and polymers, the uses of each being determined by the surgeon in accordance with the specific circumstances of the patient.

 With the support of an orthopedic software, the surgeon can easily choose the most appropriate implant.
-Using a planning system like PeekMed®, a database of orthopedic manufacturers can be filtered to display only the templates for the chosen category, to smooth the search.
+Using an orthopedic planning software, a database of orthopedic manufacturers can be filtered to display only the templates for the chosen category, to smooth the search.
 Upon selection, the template is automatically imported to the planning environment (3D, 2D, or hybrid), added to the image and it is placed based on the real surgical considerations.
 Besides that, the surgeon may use the software suggestion, to select the best implant for that specific surgery.

 Realistic speaking, there will never exist 100% foolproof orthopedic implants that would not fail in some way, but our work is to reduce that risk.
 Using PeekMed in the planning process for orthopedic surgeries, there is a bigger chance to be successful in the operating room.
 The orthopedic implant manufacturers in our database are selected according to quality standards, and the software is able to select the appropriate implant for a specific surgery.
 According to the patient’s characteristics and the results planned, the system indicates the implant that the surgeon must use on that specific case.